Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 When you complete a piece of work then please make sure you understand what you did.
 Professionals get asked to do some pretty complicated things sometimes, so you need to make sure you are a ninja when it comes to the foundational skills.

-his isn't like high-school, memorizing stuff and getting hints isn't the way to go, understanding is golden.
+This isn't like high-school, memorizing stuff and getting hints isn't the way to go, understanding is golden.

+## Keep an eye on your inbox

+You're going to be invited to collaborate on a bunch of Github repos as time goes by.
+It is CRITICAL that you accept those invites.
+Otherwise you wont be able to do the required work.

 ### Communication